-Alcohol abuse, which can progress to alcoholism, is the desire for alcohol and the continuation of drinking even when faced with alcohol-related job, legal, social, health, or family problems.
-In alcoholism, the individual is physically dependent on the effects of alcohol to avoid symptoms of withdrawal.
-More
+Alcohol use disorder is a spectrum of issues involving problem drinking.
+The drinking continues even when faced with alcohol-related job, legal, social, health, or family problems.
+With severe alcohol use disorder, the individual is physically dependent on the effects of alcohol and may drink to avoid symptoms of withdrawal.

 What is it about stress that makes people turn to alcohol?
 Does alcohol help you relax, or can it make matters even worse?

 Binge drinking is one of the most serious problems on college campuses today.
 Read here to find out more about this disturbing trend and how to help prevent it from happening to your teen.

 Whether homes included emotional, psychological, or physical abuse, the scars left by an alcoholic parent often last long into adulthood.